 At Arts Advocacy Day, you get three things you can’t get anywhere else.

-- Network with your fellow arts advocates from across the country and go on congressional visits led by State Captains.
+- Networking with your fellow arts advocates from across the country and go on congressional visits led by State Captains.

-- Learn the latest research facts and figures on the arts to help make your case.
+- Learning the latest research facts and figures on the arts to help make your case.

 Join us on Facebook for the latest updates, and use hashtag #AAD15 to spread the word!